 More on Renault E-Tech?

 Renault has come up with an interesting new approach to hybrids, to overcome packaging issues and the torque and engine noise compromises that come with using an Atkinson cycle engine and a CVT transmission.

-Here’s the problem – Renault wants a new drivetrain with better economy and lower emissions than a diesel engine and more range than an electric car.
-And it needs to fit in a Clio, without impacting boot or passenger space.
-And the car needs to cost less than £30,000.
+Renault’s target was to engineer a new drivetrain with better economy and lower emissions than a diesel engine and more range than an electric car.
+One that fits in a Clio, without impacting boot or passenger space, and doesn’t cost something silly like £30,000.

-A hybrid is the obvious choice, but there’s no room in the engine bay for the CVT auto ’box generally used in hybrids, let alone all the other electric gubbins.
-So what Renault has come up with for its first hybrid – on sale this summer – is a petrol engine with two auxiliary electric motors and a multi-mode clutchless dog ’box.
+A hybrid was the obvious choice, but there’s no room in the engine bay for the CVT auto ’box generally used in hybrids, let alone all the other electric gubbins.
+So what Renault has come up with for its first hybrid is a petrol engine with two auxiliary electric motors and a multi-mode clutchless dog ’box.
 Like a Formula 1 car.

 The petrol engine is a 1.6-litre naturally aspirated four from Nissan previously found in the Dacia Duster, but here featuring hybrid-specific injection and camshaft timing, plus a cooled EGR (exhaust gas recirculation) system.

-The system weighs about 10kg more than a dCi 115 engine but produces less than 100g/km of CO2, and because the 1.2kWh battery is hidden between the rear wheels, you get the same 300-litre boot.
+It weighs about 10kg more than a dCi 115 engine but produces 98g/km of CO2, and because the 1.2kWh battery is hidden between the rear wheels, you get the same 300-litre boot.

 The clever/complicated bits

 Unlike most electric cars – but like the Porsche Taycan – the Clio has a pair of ratios for the electric drivetrain.
 Think of it as two gearboxes in one: one for internal combustion and one for electric, with the ability to disconnect one type of power for full petrol or full electric motion.